 Since the late 19th Century, the riverfront Bund has been Shanghai's most prestigious boulevard.
-In the 1880s, it was a popular residential neighbourhood for affluent foreign nationals.
-By 1900, rapid industrialization had transformed the Bund into a bustling commercial centre, where prominent businesses established their headquarters.
+In the 1880s, it was a popular residential neighborhood for affluent foreign nationals.
+By 1900, rapid industrialization had transformed the Bund into a bustling commercial center, where prominent businesses established their headquarters.